-It’s the first week of December.
-For us at the Fore Hutquarters that means that it is totally legitimate to get our Christmas craft on (with an obligatory nature twist of course…).
+It’s the first week of December, therefore Christmas is on its way.
+For us at the Fore Hutquarters.
+It means that it is totally legitimate to get our Christmas craft on.
+(With an obligatory nature twist of course…).

-Where we are, on Dorset’s Jurassic Coast, we have access to a whole host of wild environments; from the beach to the heathland and into the woods.
+Where we are, on Dorset’s Jurassic Coast.
+So we have access to a whole host of wild environments; from the beach to the heathland and into the woods.
 And that means an exciting crop of foraged finds to choose from to get creating some festive cheer out of.

 That’s what Forest School, a workshop we run, is all about.
-Getting us humans outdoors, exploring our environment and creatively engaging with it.
+Subsequently getting us humans outdoors, exploring our environment and creatively engaging with it.
 And this Christmas challenge has Forest school written all over it!

-This week, with foraging baskets in arms, the Fore family headed out into our Jurassic home turf on a natural treasure hunt.
-We reckon we found some natural corkers to make a simple, nature inspired Christmas.
+This week, with foraging baskets in arms.
+Thus the Fore family headed out into our Jurassic home turf on a natural treasure hunt.
+And we reckon we found some natural corkers to make a simple, nature inspired Christmas

 Here’s a handful of crafty how-to’s: